 - Your onions are now ready for storage!
 Store them in a cool, dark place; a temperature between 32 and 40 degrees is best.
 Make sure your chosen storage area has good air circulation and limited exposure to the sun, so your onions don't deteriorate prematurely, or sprout.
 If you follow these tips, your onions should stay fresh for months.
 For more storage tips, check out: How to Store Onions

 - Thick-necked onions do not store well.
 Neither do wet onion varieties, so be sure to use them first.
 If you have a lot of either variety, your best bet is to preserve them by freezing them.

 - Don't store your onions near your potatoes.
-They'll cause each other to go bad faster.
-It's also best to keep your onions away from other fruits and vegetables that might absorb their flavor.
+The onions will cause the potatoes to go bad faster; and the potatoes will cause the onions to go bad faster.
+It's also a good idea to keep your onions away from other fruits and vegetables that might absorb their flavor.

 - Use some of your onions to make your own onion powder and onion salt.
 This will save you money, and give you another way to store your onions long-term.
 As long as you dry them properly, they'll keep indefinitely.